 If you’re having problems with Skype and video calls, the issue might be your webcam.
 Sometimes your webcam might not work properly, and that can lead to this issue.

 To fix the problem, make sure that the camera works in other applications.

 In addition, check your USB cable and connect the camera to a different USB port or to a different PC.

 If the camera works with other applications or on another PC, the issue is most likely caused by your system.

 If you keep having this error, the issue might be your version of Skype.
 If your Skype installation is out of date, that can cause this and other problems to appear.

 However, you can fix the issue simply by updating Skype to the latest version.
 Skype usually checks for updates once it starts, but you can always check for updates manually if you want.

 Skype will now check for updates and download them in the background.
 Once Skype is updated, check if the issue is still there.

-If Skype isn’t able to show your face, that can be a minor problem, but we hope that you managed to solve it after reading this article.
+If Skype isn’t able to show your face in the corner, that can be a minor problem, but we hope that you managed to solve it after reading this article.